Adobe Color is a web app and creative community where you can create and share color themes and inspiration.

 This is the most versatile tool of Adobe Color CC.
 It’s a super quick way to create a color palette – in the app is referred to as a color theme.

 You can establish a base color and create multiple themes by changing the harmony rules available on the left.
 You can also change the Color Mode using the drop-down menu.
-By default is in RGB, but you can choose CMYK, HSB or LAB.
+By default, it is in RGB, but you can choose CMYK, HSB or LAB.

 You can use the color wheel to modify any color scheme created with the Extract Theme tool or the ones found in Explore and Trends.